Best Things To Do In Lake Bled, Slovenia

 - Bus.
-There is a bus station which is a few minutes’ walk from the lake site, and coaches head to the capital from there on the hour, returning hourly, at half-past the hour.
+There is a bus station that is a few minutes walk from the lake site, and coaches head to the capital from there on the hour, returning hourly at half-past the hour.
 The journey takes around 70 minutes in total and is indeed very picturesque.

 - Fly.
 You can fly into Ljubljana Airport and grab a direct shuttle bus from there to Bled, which takes around 70 minutes, depending on traffic.

 Book Your Slovenia Car Rental Here

 Lake Bled is an exciting, natural, and stunning area.
-Visitors are certainly spoiled for choice when it comes to things to see and do.
+Visitors are certainly spoiled for choice regarding things to see and do.
 Overall, this is a destination that is perfect no matter what month!
 Remember to pack accordingly, as the temperature can plummet during winter.